rose-coste/whitepapers/state_of_union_containers_pt1.md

 community.

-The sweet spot with Flocker seems to be centered on its data management features and self-­‐proclaiming themselves as the leader in this area.
+The sweet spot with Flocker seems to be centered on its data management features and self-proclaiming themselves as the leader in this area.
-However, though appearing as the front-­‐runner in datastore-­‐centric models, full support of data in many use cases is still a work in progress and operations aren’t met without undergoing downtime of some capacity.
+However, though appearing as the front-runner in datastore-centric models, full support of data in many use cases is still a work in progress and operations aren’t met without undergoing downtime of some capacity.